Coronavirus Disease 2019 (COVID-19) in Mississippi, Mississippi State Department of Health

 - By Mail: No specific deadline.
 We recommend requesting your ballot at least 7 days before Election Day.

-- Voted ballots are due: Postmarked by Election Day and received within 5 business days of Election Day (by mail); Received 3 days before Election Day (in person).
+- Voted ballots are due: Postmarked by Election Day and received within 5 business days of Election Day (by mail); Received by noon 3 days before Election Day (in person).

 - You will be away from your county on Election Day for any reason.

 - You are a student, teacher, or administrator at a school whose studies or employment there necessitates your absence from your county on Election Day; or you are the spouse or dependent thereof.